 Hello, I’m Lara Pizzorno the author of “Your Bones” and I’m here today to share some information with you that I hope will help you have healthier bones.

 This topic came up for me because a few months ago now because a woman wrote me to ask if taking boron was a good idea for her.
 She had recently been successfully treated for stage 1 her 2 positive breast cancer which is an estrogen positive form of breast cancer and had prescribed a drug called Arimidex which she was to take for the next 5 years to block her body’s ability to produce estrogen, in the hopes that it would protect her against developing and recurrence of her breast cancer.
 The drug she was prescribed called Arimidex is used in both the treatment and to help recurrence of estrogen positive breast, ovarian and also prostate cancers.
 It’s one of a class of drugs called aromatase inhibitors and prevents the production of estrogen by binding to and shutting down an enzyme called aromatase.
 This is the enzyme that is responsible for synthesizing estrogen from its precursors which are other steroid hormones called androgens.
 And these include DHEA and testosterone and would normally be the targets of aromatase.
 Arimidex inhibits estrogen synthesis by out- competing androgens’ ability to bind with aromatase.
 Arimidex and the other aromatase inhibitors are so effective at preventing the production of estrogen that if you are taking one of these drugs you will be producing virtually no estrogen.
-So boron will have no estrogen to convert to its magnesium absorbing form of 17-beta estradiol.
+So boron will have no estrogen to convert to its magnesium absorbing form.
 And this means that taking boron is not going to have any negative effect on breast, prostate or ovarian cancer treatment if you are taking an aromatase inhibitor.
 But it also means that estrogen’s beneficial effects, its beneficial effects on our ability to absorb magnesium, and in our production of osteoblasts and in our activation of vitamin D are going to be lost.
 For these reasons, aromatase inhibitors cause substantial bone loss and increase risk of osteoporosis and fractures.
 Not only when used in postmenopausal women with breast or ovarian cancer but also given as androgen deprivation therapy for men with prostate cancer.

 If you’ve read “Your Bones” then you know that men produce a small amount of estrogen, but that it plays a very important role in their ability to maintain healthy bones.
 So by preventing men from producing the small amount of estrogen, the aromatase inhibitors also cause bone loss in men and increase their risk of osteoporosis.